 Professional plumbers will tell you, the most common cause of clogs in bathroom sinks and tubs is an accumulation of hair.
 If you have long hair, it would be a good idea to invest in what is known as a "drain saver," which traps the hair so you can remove it by hand before it goes down into your pipes.
 For a stubborn clog, first, try freeing the clog with a plunger, then run hot water down the drain.
 You could also use a "snake" (available at your local plumbing supply store) to clear the drain.

 The professionals at Brownie's Septic & Plumbing will tell you - there are only three things that should be flushed down your toilet: #1, #2 and toilet paper (and not too much!).
 Any other items will likely be too large and won't dissolve/ biodegrade and will likely cause clogging.
 If faced with a clog, try a plunger first and then a snake if necessary.

 If the steps outlined above have not solved the problem, it may be time to call the professionals at Brownie's Septic & Plumbing, and we'll be happy to help!

-We have been solving peoples problems for nearly 70 years and have discovered all of the tips and tricks to make this process as seamless and easy as possible!
+We have been solving peoples problems for over 70 years and have discovered all of the tips and tricks to make this process as seamless and easy as possible!